Host an EarthCorps international participant!

 Commit to hosting a minimum of three months

 Host families must live within a 60-minute bus or bike commute from Magnuson Park.
-Bus routes that go near Magnuson Park are the 62, 30 and 74 lines.
-The opening if the University Lightrail station may make southeast Seattle homestays more feasible.
+Bus routes that go near Magnuson Park are the 62, 31, 32, 75, and 74 lines.
+The opening of the University Lightrail station may make southeast Seattle homestays more feasible.

 Frequently Asked Questions